wz2016/Angular2DemoProject/Angular2DFourHero/README.md

 ## Getting Started

-Download the project and change the current direction to the project
+Download the project and change the current direction to the project (all the dependency )

 run the project
 ```